-The following piece is a primer on the common myths associated with Bone Cancer, an introduction to Benign Bone Tumors, and attempts to put some of the widest speculation regarding the subject, at rest.
+The following piece is a primer on the common myths associated with Bone Cancer, an introduction to Benign Bone Tumours, and attempts to put some of the widest speculation regarding the subject, at rest.

 But they may still weaken the overall bone structure, and can lead to broken bones or cause other problems.